 If you’re driving to Tofino on Vancouver Island and are looking for an interesting place to visit, you should definitely check out Coombs.
 This community is located about 10 km west of Parksville and is a popular stop for those headed west to Tofino.

 Coombs is well known for its unique buildings – namely, the goats that live on the grass roof of the local grocery store.
-As you wander around the area, you will quickly realise this community is unique in more ways than one and is hard to describe but easy to enjoy!
+As you wander around the area, you will quickly realize this community is unique in more ways than one and is hard to describe but easy to enjoy!

 Our first suggestion is to head into the Old Country Market and get a sticker to mark your visit.
 The classic goat image sitting on a roof doing its business is well known and seen on the bumpers and back windows of vehicles across the island.